AyushChakraborty/nanoGPT/README.md

-# This is an implementation of a small version of GPT(with a little under 10M paramters) from Andrej Karpathy's zero to hero series
+# This is an implementation of a small version of GPT1(with a little under 10M paramters) and GPT2(124M params) from Andrej Karpathy's zero to hero series

 > ## The transformer model architecture
 > ![nanoGPT](image-1.png)